petergithub/notes/01Technology/mongoDBNotes.md

     }
     ])

-# group by mutiple fileds
+// group by multiple fileds
 db.coll.aggregate([
         {$match: {"status": {$in: [0,1,2]}
                  }